-    Both the AEU and AEA have worked to inform their members of the penalties attached to the 1971 opinion.
-While then-Attorney General Gary Nelson’s opinion didn’t specify any fine or jail time as a consequence of a work stoppage, the prospect of districts targeting particular teachers seen as leaders remains a possibility, according to AEA President Joe Thomas.
+Both Educators United and the Education Association have worked to inform their members of the penalties attached to the 1971 court opinion.
+While then-Attorney General Gary Nelson’s opinion didn’t specify any fine or jail time as a consequence of a work stoppage, the prospect of districts targeting particular teachers seen as leaders remains a possibility, according to Education Association President Joe Thomas.

 “I hear people from time to time say, ‘They can’t fire all of us,’ or ‘They can’t take all of our certificates.’
 Well, I don’t want anyone to confuse that with job security.
 It’s a very different thing,” Thomas told Truthout.
 “They might just take your certificate, or might just fire you because you are seen as a troublemaker.”